db48x/emularity/TECHNICAL.md

                                                    DosBoxLoader.startExe("zzt.exe")))
       emulator.start({ waitAfterDownloading: true });

+### Amiga demo ###

+The Amiga is interesting because several models had a split bios, requiring two bios images.
+We have to download them both, and then provide their names in the right order.

+      var emulator = new Emulator(document.querySelector("#canvas"),
+                                  null,
+                                  new SAELoader(SAELoader.model("A500"),
+                                                SAELoader.fastMemory(2),
+                                                SAELoader.nativeResolution(720, 568),
+                                                SAELoader.emulatorJS("emulators/sae/scriptedamigaemulator.js"),
+                                                SAELoader.mountFile("aros-amiga-m68k-rom.bin",
+                                                                    SAELoader.fetchFile("Bios",
+                                                                                        "examples/aros-amiga-m68k-rom.bin")),
+                                                SAELoader.mountFile("aros-amiga-m68k-ext.bin",
+                                                                    SAELoader.fetchFile("Bios",
+                                                                                        "examples/aros-amiga-m68k-ext.bin")),
+                                                SAELoader.rom(["aros-amiga-m68k-rom.bin", "aros-amiga-m68k-ext.bin"]),
+                                                SAELoader.mountFile("Cool_Demos_17.2_1989_Razor_1911.adf",
+                                                                    SAELoader.fetchFile("Game",
+                                                                                        "examples/Cool_Demos_17.2_1989_Razor_1911.adf")),
+                                                SAELoader.floppy(0, "Cool_Demos_17.2_1989_Razor_1911")))
+      emulator.setScale(3).start({ waitAfterDownloading: true });

 ## Configuration API ##

-Currently there are two supported emulators, JSMESS and EM-DOSBox.
+Currently there are three supported emulators, JSMESS, EM-DOSBox and SAE.
 JSMESS provides emulation for arcade games, consoles, and early personal computers.
 As this emulator supports such a wide variety of hardware it has been broken up into several dozen emulators each supporting one machine lest the resulting javascript be intractably large (60+ megabytes).
 EM-DOSBox provides emulation for software that runs on x86 PCs using the DOS operating systems common to the era.
+SAE emulates the Amiga computer system.

 Each of these is configured by calling a constructor function and providing it with arguments formed by calling static methods on that